donalshijan/Distributed-Cache/README.md

 # How to Build

     Install cmake
     Install conan

+After installing cmake and conan.
+It is highly recommended to use the script mentioned in the Test section below to build and run tests.

+But if you don't want to use the script and build manually here are the steps.

-In the project root directlry
+In the project root directry
 run the command
 ```
 conan install . --build=missing